 Historical Currency Rates for Invoice Snapshot in WHMCS

-As discussed in difference invoice and credit note, both types of documents have fiscal value meaning that it is important to fix invoice details (eg. client's name, address etc.) to that in use at the time they were issued.
+As discussed in difference invoice and credit note, both types of documents have fiscal value hence it is important that invoice details (eg. client's name, address etc.) remain the same.
+They need to be fixed to that in use at the time they were issued.

 Keeping historical exchange rate data on a system that uses multiple currencies is essential.
-Your accountant needs to record gains from foreing exchange rates using the rate in effect on the date on which the invoice is issued.
+Accountants need to record gains from foreing exchange rates using the rate in effect on the date on which the invoice is issued.

-It might not seem like much, but let us show you a practical example.
+It might not seem like much, but this is a serious issue.
+Let us show you a practical example.
 For simplicity reasons we assume that we're earning 5.000 USD per month.